sourcekris/goRsaTool/README.md

 # goRsaTool

-A golang port of [RsaCtfTool](https://github.com/sourcekris/RsaCtfTool) originally for the purpose of learning golang.
-Now just for fun.

 goRsaTool is an RSA tool for CTF challenges, it attempts multiple attacks against a public key and/or an RSA encrypted ciphertext binary in an effort to recover either the private key, the plain text of the message or both.

+Inspired by my time spent contributing to [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool) and originally for the purpose of learning golang.
+Now I maintain this tool as a side project with the goal of support as wide a range of factorization methods and RSA attacks as possible.

-## Attacks supported in this version:
+## Attacks supported in this version

 ### Single Key Attacks
 * factordb attack (i.e. is the modulus already fully factored on factordb.com)